Open-EO/openeo-vue-components/README.md

 **Slots:**

-- `title` - HTML to display as the main heading.
+- `title`: HTML to display as the main heading.
-- `before-description` - HTML to display before the description.
+- `before-description`: HTML to display before the description.
-- `end` - HTML to display after the component.
+- `end`: HTML to display after the component.
-- `spatial-extents` - HTML to display the spatial extents, e.g. a map.
-The variable `extents` provides an array of arrays, each containing four elements (west, south, east, north) with the WGS84 coordinates.
+- `spatial-extents`: HTML to display the spatial extents, e.g. a map.
+The slot property `extents` provides an array of arrays, each containing four elements (west, south, east, north) with the WGS84 coordinates.
-- `temporal-extents` - HTML to display the temporal extents.
-The variable `extents` provides an array of arrays, each with two elements (start, end).
+- `temporal-extents`: HTML to display the temporal extents.
+The slot property `extents` provides an array of arrays, each with two elements (start, end).
 Both are RFC3339 compatible `date-time`, or `null` to indicate an open range.

 ### `Collections`